jose-hirmas/fab_challenge_3/README.md

 **Solving problems with creativity**

-1. Marker
+1. Marker:
 We wanted to use the big markers our drawing tools, except the conductivity was not optimal, when compare to using our fingers.
 We bypassed this problem by implanting 3 metal pins in the marker to enhance its performance.
 This gave us a range of 10 points as opposed to the previous 2-3, which was not reliable enough to make it usable.

-2. Serigraphy
+2. Serigraphy:
 Initially, we wanted to place paper on top of the copper plaques, but we soon realised that this would add too much resistance and not create a big enough variance in signal.
 To solve this, we decided to directly draw with the finger on the conductive surface and after put a paper on top to press against it.
 So the final drawing will stay on the paper.

-3. Paper
+3. Paper:
 After programming the frecuencies to the copper surface, we tried different types of paper for drawing and finally choose the baking sheet because the conductivity worked well between the finger and the surface.